There are a number of reasons to hand mill soap. The biggest reason people hand mill soap is to fix botched soap and other soaping problems.

 - Texture the top as desired.

 - When it is cool and hard, remove and cut.
-It will continue to harden as it ages, but it can be used immediately.
+It will continue to harden as it cools, but it can be used immediately.